Greedysky/TTKMusicPlayer/README.md

  * works are strictly forbiden.
  * mail: greedysky@163.com.

-Contributing
+How To Contribute
 -------
+ * Fork this project on github and make a branch.
+Commit in that branch, and push, then create a pull request to be reviewed and merged.
+ * Create an issue if you have any problem when using project or you find a bug, etc.
+ * What you can do: translation, write document, wiki, find or fix bugs, give your idea for this project etc.
-If you want to join the project developed together, please send e-mail to me.
+ * If you want to join the project developed together, please send e-mail to me.